-So to find out how much you should be losing WITHOUT risking muscle loss, simply multiply your body weight by 0.5-1%, and that’s the range you should be losing each week for healthy fat loss.
+So to find out how much weight you should be losing WITHOUT risking muscle loss, simply multiply your body weight by 0.5-1%, and that’s the range you should be losing each week for healthy weight loss.

 We’ll use 100, 200, and 300 lb individuals again for simplicity.

 First up 100 lbs.